Amitriptyline for neuropathic pain

 - Keep the medicine in the container it came in.

-Your child’s doctor, pharmacist or nurse will be able to give you more information about amitriptyline and about other medicines used to treat neuropathic pain.
+Your child’s doctor or pharmacist will be able to give you more information about Amitriptyline and other medicines used to treat neuropathic pain.